Car Speaker Buying Tips: 3 Important Features You Must Consider

-- A tweeter which is built into the woofer to produce those clear high tone you probably love.
+- A tweeter which is built into the woofer to produce those clear high tones

-Components speakers have a superior design and consists of those elements which work well to produce the best sounds.
+Components speakers have a superior design and consists of those elements which produce the best sounds.
 It typically consists of woofers, tweeters and external crossovers.
-If you didn’t know crossovers are important because it ensures all the output produces the sounds they’re designed for.
-Meaning, tweeters emit high pitched sounds.
+Crossovers are important because they ensure all the outputs produce the sounds they’re designed for.

 These are the most basic speakers.
-It contains only two elements- The woofer and the tweeter.
-You will also see the words “one way” “two way” “three way” speakers.
+They contain only two elements – the woofer and the tweeter.
+You will also see the words “one way”, “two way” and “three way” speakers.
 This refers to how many speaker elements the system possesses.
-The higher the number the more element you have.
+The higher the number, the more elements you have.

+You need to consider what the speakers are made of.
+People often buy any old speaker without looking at the construction.
 Want to know the fate of these speakers?
 They weren’t equipped to handle heat.
 Yes, speakers can get hot when they’re used continuously.
-Speakers that have overheated are most likely to malfunction.
+Speakers that have overheated are very likely to malfunction.
 Outside temperatures also have an effect on the car’s speakers.
-Hot weather can cause the speakers to warm up which can be fatal.
+Hot weather can cause the speakers to warm up, which can be fatal to them.

-The best type of speakers is made of aluminum.
-Speaking from experience these speakers tend to last longer than the common steel type.
+The best type of speaker is made of aluminum.
+Speaking from experience, these speakers tend to last longer than the common steel type.
 Aluminum has heat resistance properties.
-If you travel far –especially in hot weather—aluminum is the better option.
+If you travel far – especially in hot weather – aluminum is the better option.

 The cone shape of speakers must be made of polypropylene.
-If you see it mixed with other materials such as mica that’s okay too.
+If you see it mixed with other materials such as mica, that’s okay too.
 This type of material emits accurate tunes and notes.
-Picture it like this: What you hear in the car almost matches how the music studio produces the sounds.
-Its close match ensures you never miss a beat.
-The surround materials also make a difference.
-Trust me when I say a rubber surround material is what you need.
+Picture it like this: what you hear in the car almost matches how the music studio produces the sounds.
+This ensures you never miss a beat.
+The surrounding materials also make a difference.
+Trust me when I say, a rubber surround material is what you need.
 It gives you the best overall performance and durability.

 You learn something new every day.
-With these tips you can compare and quickly pick out the best speakers.
-You have more time for other needs.
+With these tips you can compare and quickly pick out the best car speakers or you can check our review here